 Choose Parametric Memory if you need memory you can trust and prove, with the least integration work:

-• Verifiability no one else offers.
+- Verifiability you can check.
 Every fact is sealed in an RFC 6962 Merkle tree, so your agent can prove its memory wasn't altered — a hard requirement for regulated, audited, or high-stakes workflows.
+We are not aware of another commercial memory product that ships verifiable proofs; if you find one, we would like to see it.

 A note on benchmarks